 This is the only notification you will receive, so keep these details safe.

-You must use your Accounts Office reference when making payments and contacting HMRC.
-You should use your PAYE reference in all other contacts with HMRC and on all your payroll records, as this is essentially your payroll reference.
+You must use your Accounts Office reference when making payments and contacting HMRC about payments.
+You should use your PAYE reference in all other contacts with HMRC and on all your payroll records, as this is your payroll reference.

-You may have come across the online 'Register as an Employer' tool on GOV.UK, however please note that as a care and support employer, you cannot use this even if you are happy to work with HMRC electronically.
-We can advise that step 3 of the process gives you an opportunity to check a box that you are “an individual employing a carer or support worker in your home” and making that selection tells you that you must register as an employer by phone.
+You may have come across the online 'Register as an Employer' tool on GOV.UK, however please note that as a care and support employer, you cannot use this.
+(Even though step 3 of the online process gives you an opportunity to check a box that you are 'an individual employing a carer or support worker in your home', making that selection tells you that you must register as an employer by phone.)

 Once you have registered, HMRC will issue you with your: